 Goes well with raw fish like Tuna

-Wasabi, is a root vegetable and is different from "horseradish" - the one you put on your roast beef.
+Wasabi is a root vegetable and is different from "horseradish" - the one you put on your roast beef.
 Wasabi is commonly called Japanese Horseradish, but not really from horseradish spices.
-What is typically served at sushi restaurants in US is a combination of (western) horseradish, mustard and green food coloring, containing no real wasabi.
-There is some wasabi that contain real wasabi or wasabi powder made from 100% wasabi root.
+What is typically served at sushi restaurants in the US is a combination of (western) horseradish, mustard, and green food coloring, containing no real wasabi.
+There is some wasabi that contains real wasabi or wasabi powder made from 100% wasabi root.
 However, because real wasabi is expensive, most restaurants use non-wasabi powder.
 It is the mustard that gives strong burning "hot" sensation in your mouth and clears your sinus.
-Cultivating of wasabi is very difficult, requiring clear and pure spring water, cold temperate and controlled sun exposure throughout the year.
-Nagano and Shizuoka are the two main region of Japan that produce wasabi.
-There are several farmers and companies who sell fresh wasabi in US including Real Wasabi in Oregon, Halfmoon Bay Wasabi Company in California and ChefShop.com.
-The fresh wasabi has rather sweet and wonderful aroma, unlike the powder kind.
+Cultivating wasabi is very difficult, requiring clear and pure spring water, cold temperate, and controlled sun exposure throughout the year.
+Nagano and Shizuoka are the two main regions of Japan that produce wasabi.
+There are several farmers and companies who sell fresh wasabi in the US including Real Wasabi in Oregon, Halfmoon Bay Wasabi Company in California, and ChefShop.com.
+The fresh wasabi has a rather sweet and wonderful aroma, unlike the powder kind.
 It also has a very subtle hotness.
-If you haven't tried the fresh wasabi, we strongly encourage you to try it because it will literary blow your mind.
+If you haven't tried fresh wasabi, we strongly encourage you to try it because it will literary blow your mind.
 It's unlike anything you've tasted before.
 You can order through Real wasabi.com, or go visit your local Japanese market to see if they have them.
 In San Francisco Bay Area, Tokyo Fish Market in Albany and Nijiya Market in Japan town carry them.

-Your best bet in finding so called sushi grade fresh fish is to ask your fish seller if it's suitable for raw consumption.
-It takes years to acquire the skill to be able tell if you can eat a fish just by looking at it.
+Your best bet in finding so-called sushi-grade fresh fish is to ask your fish seller if it's suitable for raw consumption.
+It takes years to acquire the skill to be able to tell if you can eat a fish just by looking at it.
 Generally speaking, you need to look for firm, shinny skin tone.

 Tokyo Fish Market